 - 1 tablespoon chopped fresh thyme

-- 1 quart chicken stock, or 2 cups chicken stock and 2 cups veal stock
+- 1 quart homemade chicken stock or canned chicken broth, or 2 cups chicken stock and 2 cups veal stock

 - 2 tablespoons unsalted butter